autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 	`pip3 install envbash`

 ### Initialization
-- The tool supports both calling the script with passing needed arguments from command line or setting these needed arguments in the class constructor.
+- The tool supports both calling the script with passing needed arguments from the command line or setting these arguments in the class constructor.
-- If the tool user would like to set the needed arguments in the class constructor, then s/he needs to open the python script, go to the first class constructor which is `def __init__(self):` and assign values for paths and search date.
+- If the tool user would like to set the needed arguments in the class constructor, then s/he needs to open the python script, go to the class constructor which is `def __init__(self):` and assign values for paths and search date under the if statement `if number_of_arguments == 1:`
 	-  `repos_file_path`

     	This is the path of the .repos file that includes the commits of the repos that you would like to start the evaluation process from.